owid/sdg-tracker.org/pages/climate-change.md

 ---
 layout: goal
-title: 'Goal 13: Take urgent action to combat climate change and its impacts'
+title: 'Take urgent action to combat climate change and its impacts'
+goalNum: 13
 name: Climate Action
 description: >-
   Affordable, scalable solutions are now available to enable countries to